Ricardogn224/CrytoApp/README.md

-To visite the website go to : https://crytoapp.vercel.app/
+To visite the website project go to : https://crytoapp.vercel.app/